SilentComics/Strip/readme.txt

 `taxonomy-story-draft.php`
 The fallback for all uncategorised stories — no pagination.
-You should have a category
+Note that for the theme to run smootly you should have a single taxonomy for each story.
-It’s a good reminder for your unpublished stories
+A "draft" taxonomy is a good way to preview your unpublished stories.

 `taxonomy-story-name.php`
 A sample template — replace “name” by your own story title and duplicate this template with new details for each new story